 If I have my own animals, can I foster?

 Absolutely!
 A lot of fosters are also pet owners.
 This will be a factor in determining which pets are placed into your home, but will not prevent you from fostering.
 Family dogs must have a meet-and-greet with the potential foster dog to see if it’s a suitable match.
-We ask that you initially have supervised interactions with the animals to allow your foster animal to settle in.
+We require a 14 day separation period and ask that you initially have supervised interactions with the animals to allow your foster animal to settle in.
 Foster animals may transmit undiagnosed illnesses to your personal pets.
 Please follow VCAS guidelines provided during training to keep everyone healthy and safe.

 What if the animal I am fostering doesn’t work out for me?